andrewchambers/hm/README.md

 # hm

-A prototype and WIP and toy compiler for a tiny C like language that adds a few features and removes most others.
+A prototype/wip/toy compiler for a tiny C like language that adds a few features and removes most others.

 Ideas: